bibigon812/bibigon812-quagga/README.md

 #### Reference

-  - `name`: It's consists of a AS number and a network IP address
+  - `name`: It's consists of a AS number and a network IP address.

 ### ospf